Douwe Aukes-class minelayer

-The Douwe Aukes class (also known as the Van Meerlant class and the Aukes class) were two minelayers of the Royal Netherlands Navy.
+The Douwe Aukes class (also known as the Van Meerlant class and the Aukes class) were two minelayers built for the Royal Netherlands Navy during the 1920s.
 The two ships were built at the Gusto shipyard in Schiedam.
 Construction began in 1919 and was completed in 1922.
 Built to serve in the Dutch territorial waters, both ships were still in service during the Second World War and they both escaped to the United Kingdom, HNLMS Douwe Aukes on 14 May and HNLMS Van Meerlant on 18 May 1940.
 Both vessels were transferred to the British Royal Navy.
-Van Meerlant was sunk by a mine in 1942 while in British service.
+Van Meerlant was sunk by a mine in 1941 while in British service.
 Douwe Aukes was returned to the Royal Netherlands Navy following the war and was used as a depot ship until sold for scrap in 1962.

 Description

 The Douwe Aukes class was an improved version of the preceding Hydra-class minelayers.
 The Douwe Aukes class had a standard displacement of 687 LT and 748 t at normal loads.
 They measured 54.8 m long between perpendiculars with a beam of 8.7 m and a draught of 3.2 m.
 The minelayers were powered by steam from two Yarrow boilers to two vertical triple expansion engines each turning a shaft.
 The system was rated at 1000 ihp.
 The vessels carried 115 t of coal as fuel and had a maximum speed of 13 kn.
 The Douwe Aukes class had a complement of 60 officers and ratings.